 |Clwydian Way||122 miles (196 km)||Explore the Clwydian Range of mountains on this circular walk through north east Wales.
 From the range there are splendid views of north Wales, Snowdonia, the Cheshire Plain and the Peak District.|

 The walk starts at Prestatyn on the coast, taking you through some beautiful countryside and also visiting the historic towns of Ruthin, Llangollen, Corwen, Denbigh, St Asaph and Rhuddlan.
-Also of interest are waterside sections along the River Alwen, River Aled and the River Dee.
+Also of interest are waterside sections along the beautiful Llyn Brenig, the River Alwen, rhe River Aled and the the River Dee.
 There's also a lovely section around Llyn Brenig Reservoir in the heart of the Denbigh Moors (video below).